\(\renewcommand\AA{\text{Å}}\)

 Conda command:

 Should you wish to install Python and the desired packages yourself, this is certainly possible.
 For Linux, apt or yum is an option, as is homebrew.
 Homebrew is a good option on MacOS.
-However, we recommend use of the miniconda or mambaconda self installers from conda-forge.
-Here is a typical conda command used to install a GSAS-II compatible Python interpreter on Linux after miniconda/miniforge/mambaforge/anaconda has been installed:
+However, we recommend use of the miniforge self-installers from conda-forge.
+Here is a typical conda command used to install a GSAS-II compatible Python interpreter after miniforge has been installed:

-conda install python=3.10 wxpython numpy scipy matplotlib pyopengl pillow h5py imageio requests -c conda-forge
+conda install python=3.11 numpy=1.26 wxpython scipy matplotlib pyopengl pillow h5py imageio requests git gitpython -c conda-forge

 The GSAS-II scripting interface (GSASIIscriptable) will not run without two Python extension packages:

 These fortunately are common and are easy to install.
-There are further scripting capabilities that will only run when a few additional packages are installed:
+There are some relatively minor scripting capabilities that will only run when a few additional packages are installed:

 but none of these are required to run scripts and the vast majority of scripts will not need these packages.